- Distinct shape

 The X6 is the turtlelike cousin to the boxed end of the X5, which some would call a traditional crossover SUV.
 The X6 stands out from a market overrun by crossover SUVs, for better or worse.
 Since its launch for 2009, the rounded roofline of the X6 has been a love-it-or-hate-it proposition.
 It once looked like the top-half of a four-door coupe was melded onto the body of an SUV, like an automotive franken-taur.
 Not a good look.
 But, now that nearly every luxury automaker has a coupe-over, the third-generation 2020 X6 appears much more unified and at home in its half-man, half-horse body.

 The 2020 X6 is longer, lower, and wider than before, with a sharper nose and a larger, bolder, kidney grille that is as in your face as diamond-studded teeth.
-That grille lights up now, too, in a light, almost Bavarian blue accent when so equipped.
+That grille lights up now, too, in an almost Bavarian blue accent when so equipped.

 The body sides don’t deviate far from the X6’s formula: the descending roofline meets a small kickup in the windows toward the rear deck.
 Along the bottom of the doors, a sharper crease lowers the car’s visual weight and frames the wide and tall 20-inch wheels that are standard on all versions.
 The rear skirts in the rear fenders are cosmetic.